XTechnology-TR/pbot/readme.md

 with **PBot** you don't have to publish every single of your posts one by one on social platforms.

-Give it your posts and it will publish them on all of your accounts.
 You can consider MBot as the zapier.com **free** alternative.

 Supported platforms until now are: